 Research Project I

-For courses that involve more than 100 hours, more than one workplace project topic may be selected.
+For courses which require more than 100 hours (say 200 hours), there can be more than 1 option for completing the required hours.
 For example, 200 hours may be split into two projects each of 100 hours.
-This will offer the student better scope to fulfill the needs of their course and to meet the number of hours required.
-Alternatively, the student may wish to do one large project with a duration of 200 hours.
+This can be a great way to offer broader scope to fulfill course requirements and to meet the number of hours required.
+Some students may prefer to have 200 hours of work experience.

 WHY DO THIS COURSE?

 If you have little industry experience but have completed a qualification it can be difficult to be successful in job interviews.
 When a potential employer sees that you have done the research, have taken the time to get to know the industry and have completed a formal workplace project, they are more likely to see you as a serious contender i.e. a person with genuine interest in the industry.